 1. Getting to know you (1st meeting)

 We’ll explain how we work and learn about your life goals, available capital and attitude to risk.
+We’ll provide our terms of engagement so you have a clear understanding of how things work.
 Then we can both decide if we can offer value to your life.

 2. Building the plan